 »For many years I have thought about what the Nordics really are«

 When the big lizard and the little E.T.-like figure sing loving arias in autotune, you forget they're not real.
 Two performers from the Oslo duo Only Slimes move in front of the screen and add body to the lizard and E.T., which is not brown, but in fresh bright colors, like the fantastic palm beach they sit on while they talk about existence.
-Afterlife is the title of the absurd avatar-hyperpop-computer game-opera which takes autotune one step further.
+This absurd avatar-hyperpop-computer game-opera bears the title Afterlife.

 Meanwhile, composers from all over the Nordics are landing in Glasgow.
-One has traveled for two days from Lofoten.
-Another has traveled by train for 27 hours from Copenhagen and asks the hotel reception to print manuals – the technicians are eager to install her sound installation.
-A third asks in the Danes’ group on Facebook where he should give his presentation.
-After all, there are two conferences at Nordic Music Days, at the same time.
-Plus concerts, workshops and sound walks.
-Here at the world's oldest festival for Nordic contemporary music, the composers are the absolute stars.
-Since 1888, the festival has taken turns in the Nordic countries with detours to Paris and London.
-But Scotland?
-Sounds exotic.
+One has traveled for two days from Lofoten, another has traveled by train for 27 hours from Copenhagen, a third asks in the Danes’ group on Facebook where he should give his presentation.
+Nordic Music Days is packed with conferences, concerts, workshops and sound walks.
+Here at the world's oldest festival for Nordic contemporary music, once called Nordiske Musikdage, has since 1888 taken turns in the Nordic countries with detours to Paris and London.
+This year the composers chose Glasgow.

 It sounds like they are cutting up the marble with their instruments